mr-php/mr-php.github.io/_posts_drafts/2016-07-15-advanced-multi-hasmany-model-forms-yii2.md

-Consider a `Product` model that has multiple `Parcel` models related, which represent a list of parcels that belong to the product.
+Consider a `Product` model that has multiple `Parcel` models related, which represent a list of parcels that belongs to the product.
 In the form you want to allow adding any number of parcels and each one should validate according to the model rules.

 ## Table Models